At the very top of SINEplayer you will find the Header Toolbar.

 2. Tempo Sync toggle / Tempo selector

-For articulations that use tempo sync, SINE can take your host's tempo or use its internal tempo setting.
+For articulations that use tempo sync, SINEplayer can take your host's tempo or use its internal tempo setting.
 Click the Metronome Icon to toggle between external and internal sync.
-If external sync is on, SINE will follow all tempo changes in your host (this feature is only available if SINE is run as a plugin).
-Alternatively, if external sync is off, SINE will use whatever tempo is set as BPM in the tempo field.
+If external sync is on, SINEplayer will follow all tempo changes in your host (this feature is only available if SINEplayer is run as a plugin).
+Alternatively, if external sync is off, SINEplayer will use whatever tempo is set as BPM in the tempo field.

 3. Search Box

 You can type a search query in the Search Box to search for specific instruments or articulations within your library.
 Results are grouped by collection and instrument.
 You can double-click or drag articulations and instruments to load them into the Articulation List.

 4. Instance Name

 You can give each instance of SINEplayer a unique name, which is useful to tell instances apart.